ollej/rusty-slider/README.md

 Use left and right arrow keys or left and right mouse button to move back and forth between slides.

+The `S` key saves the current slide as a PNG on disk.

 Use flag `automatic` to automatically switch slide every N seconds.

 ## Theme

-Create a file called `assets/theme.json` to modify default display values.
+Create a file called `assets/default-theme.json` to modify default display values.

 If you make your own theme file, and want to share it, I'd be happy to add it to the release.